 Length: Papers should be between approximately 1400 and 3000 words (about 6 to 12 pages, double spaced with one-inch margins), exclusive of illustrations or captions.
-Photo essays may not exceed ten photographs and should contain enough information to make clear the meanings and information the author wishes to convey through those photographs.
+Photo essays should not exceed ten photographs and must include enough information to make clear the meanings and information the author wishes to convey through those photographs.

 Format: Manuscripts should be submitted as a Word document (ASCII and Rich Text Format [.rtf] are acceptable if necessary), emailed as an attachment to the editor.
-Filenames should consist of the first author’s last name (e.g., John Smith and Jane Doe’s paper should be saved as “smith.doc.”)
+Filenames should consist of the first author’s last name (e.g., Jane Doe and John Smith’s paper should be saved as “doe.doc”).
+Please note: when using italics in your document, please italicize the regular font rather than using the italic font.
+[Confusing?
+Yes, but here’s an example: If you are using the font Georgia Regular, do not switch to Georgia Italic, but simply highlight your type and use Control-I (Command-I on a Mac).]

-Illustrations: Illustrations should be submitted as scanned or digital electronic documents in jpeg (.jpg or .jpeg) format, in high resolution (1060x840).
+Illustrations: Illustrations should be submitted as scanned or digital electronic documents in jpeg (.jpg or .jpeg) format, in high resolution (minimum 1060x840).
 Illustration files should be submitted as individual documents, and file names should include all or part of your last name and the illustration number (e.g., for the second illustration in a paper written by Jane Doe and John Smith, an appropriate filename might be “doefig2.jpg”).
-Please submit captions on a separate sheet and number captions accordingly.
+List captions at the end of your text document.
 If you are unable to submit electronic copies of your illustrations, please contact the editor for other instructions.

 Contributor’s Biography: Please submit a brief biographical statement of up to 50 words on a separate sheet.